 - Focal Point.
 A specimen tree is one that draws the eye toward it.
 Choose one with exfoliating bark, colorful leaves or a weeping form.
 And if you get a really creative itch, consider an espaliered tree as a unique focal point.

 With so many tree sizes and shapes to consider, don't get overwhelmed with the choices for your property.
 Call on The Grounds Guys for advice and suggestions of which ones will work best in your landscape.
-And if you just need help with proper tree pruning techniques, we've got your back.
+And if you just need help with proper tree pruning techniques to get that perfect tree shape, we've got your back.